Designing features

 My Role

-Product Designer Intern | Idea Generation, UX Research, Information Architecture, User Flows, Prototyping, Brand Application
+Product Designer | Idea Generation, UX Research, Information Architecture, User Flows, Prototyping, Brand Application

 Team Size